 This is a course on competitiveness and economic development, taking a bottom-up and microeconomic perspective.
-This course is built upon the FETP's traditional Marketing Places course but takes a new path, which is extensively informed by the Microeconomics of Competitiveness course pioneered by Michael Porter at the Harvard Business School.
+This course is built the Microeconomics of Competitiveness framework by Professor Michael Porter at the Harvard Business School.

 The objective of this course is to address the question: How does a constituency (national government, sub-national government, region, cluster, industry association and others) build up its competitiveness to achieve the development goals?